 Excavations and reconstructions give visitors an idea about life for a Roman Legion on the edge of empire.
 The fort guarded the mouth of the River Tyne, east of the eastern end of Hadrian's Wall in South Shields.
 It housed a garrison and was the supply base for 17 forts along the Roman wall.
 Excavations began in the late 19th century and the impressive entrance gate is a reconstruction, created in the 1980s from archaeological and documentary evidence.
 Several other reconstructions were later added to the site and there is also a museum of finds.
 Current excavations have been going on for more than 25 years.

 Visitors can see archaeologists at work, watch occasional re-enactments and explore a collection that includes a full suit of ringmail and the finest collection of Roman objects made of jet in Britain.
-In TimeQuest, budding archaeologists can get their hands dirty in a hands-on dig experience.
+In TimeQuest, school groups of budding archaeologists can get their hands dirty in a hands-on dig experience.

 - Arbeia Roman Fort & Museum, Baring Street, South Shields NE33 2BB